-Previously identified items are listed in Table 4-2.
-Drums and other small items will be containerized into new United Nations (UN)-approved shipping containers consisting of drums, buckets with lids, fiberboard boxes, or totes prior to shipment off site.
+The Bristol Field Manager will conduct CON/HTRW identification, sampling, characterization, packaging, marking, and labeling of CON/HTRW, as required.
+CON/HTRW items eligible for removal will be containerized into new United Nations (UN)-approved shipping containers consisting of drums, buckets with lids, fiberboard boxes, or totes prior to shipment off site.